shreshtapadala/SmartMaps/README.md

 - <b> Screenshot of the SmartMaps with the color of the Voice Assistant icon changed to LightBlue when enabled </b>

 ![voice_assistant](https://github.com/shreshtapadala/SmartMaps/assets/109150089/fee3bbe4-f598-4eac-aaf6-a776555f58a0)
+This Button activates the voice assistant.

 <br>
 <br>

+To Summarize, SmartMaps not only provides the user with Traditional Navigation features but also enhances their travel experience by promoting eco-friendly practices.